 12. Develop a sound morning routine

-The way you start your morning can truly effect how you feel throughout the day.
+The way you start your morning can truly affect how you feel throughout the day.
 That’s why I do my best to start each morning with a few minutes of reading, a good breakfast and some lipstick.
-Sure, whatever is bothering me may still be there but my morning rituals definitely makes surviving the day much easier.
+Sure, whatever is bothering me may still be there but my morning rituals definitely make surviving the day much easier.

 13. Read self-help books